 The decision could be made by different people in different circumstances - for example, a social worker with the help of carers and family; someone who has been given permission by the person to decide on their behalf about the treatment they want (through a health and welfare Lasting Power of Attorney); or a deputy appointed by a court.
-(For more see factsheet 472, Enduring Power of Attorney and Lasting Powers of Attorney.)
+(For more see factsheet 472, Lasting Power of Attorney.)

 The decision could be for the person to get support at home or it could be that the help the person needs will be best given in supported housing or residential accommodation.
 This decision must be made in the person's best interests and if there is a disagreement the Court of Protection can be asked to decide.

 For people who don't have capacity to decide for themselves, and who don't have a carer or relative or anyone else who can speak for them, an Independent Mental Capacity Advocate (IMCA) may be brought in to help make sure that they have had their interests and wishes taken into account.
 More information can be found in factsheet 460, Mental Capacity Act 2005.